Sycosys/MSFS-Landing-Inspector/README.md

 - **Added Flight Track (and button to clear flight track)
 - **Added Buttons to Enable to Disable Auto Panning and Auto Zooming in the map if desired.
 - **Made some UI changes to make things a bit more user friendly
+- **ToDo: Add abilty to save out a flight track with several flight variables in CSV/SHP/KML

 ![](images/Mapping-1.2.PNG)